lisp-mirror/fruktorama/README.md

 ## Some implementation notes

 The game is structured around widgets and windows.
 These provide sufficient abstraction above the SDL framework.
+At the core is the window stack defined in `window.lisp`.

 ### Windows

-A window is defined with `DEFWINDOW` which puts all the windows, in order of definition, on the window stack.
-It's a bit static at the moment.
-They are then drawn from the bottom up.
-Input is handled in the reverse order.
+A window is defined with `DEFWINDOW` which puts the window on the window stack.
+All defined windows are put on the stack in the order of definition.
+They are then drawn from the bottom up; background before foreground.
+Input on the other hand is processed using the reverse order.
+Input is first given to top window and then propagates down until it is handled.

 Each window has two important properties: `VISIBLE` and `ACTIVE`.
 A window needs to be visible in order to be drawn and receive input.
 Hidden windows are